denoland/manual/runtime/ffi_api.md

 | `void`       | `void`                   | `()`        |
 | `pointer`[1] | `const uint8_t *`        | `*const u8` |

-- [1] `pointer` type accepts both Typed Arrays and `Deno.UnsafePointer` as parameter, while it always returns the latter when used as result type.
+- [1] `pointer` type accepts both Typed Arrays and `bigint` as parameter, while it always returns the latter when used as result type.

 ### deno_bindgen